gnilk/testrunner/README.md

 Currently only works on _macOS_

 ## Basics
-The runner looks for and loads dynamic libraries.
-The runner will search for exported functions matching a specific pattern; `test_<module>_<testcase>`
+The runner looks for exported functions within dynamic libraries.
+The exported function must match the following pattern:

+`test_<module>_<testcase>`

-_NOTE_:In order to use the testrunner on your project you must compile it as a dynamic library.
+_NOTE:_ In order to use the testrunner on your project you must compile your project as a dynamic library.

 ### Test Execution
 The runner executes tests in the following order: